pangeo-data/pangeo-docker-images/README.md

     base-notebook-->pangeo-notebook;
     pangeo-notebook-->pytorch-notebook;
     pangeo-notebook-->ml-notebook;
-    pangeo-notebook-->forge;
-    click base-image "https://hub.docker.com/r/pangeo/base-image" "Open this in a new tab" _blank click base-notebook "https://hub.docker.com/r/pangeo/base-notebook" "Open this in a new tab" _blank click pangeo-notebook "https://hub.docker.com/r/pangeo/pangeo-notebook" "Open this in a new tab" _blank click pytorch-notebook "https://hub.docker.com/r/pangeo/pytorch-notebook" "Open this in a new tab" _blank click ml-notebook "https://hub.docker.com/r/pangeo/ml-notebook" "Open this in a new tab" _blank click forge "https://hub.docker.com/r/pangeo/forge" "Open this in a new tab" _blank
+    click base-image "https://hub.docker.com/r/pangeo/base-image" "Open this in a new tab" _blank click base-notebook "https://hub.docker.com/r/pangeo/base-notebook" "Open this in a new tab" _blank click pangeo-notebook "https://hub.docker.com/r/pangeo/pangeo-notebook" "Open this in a new tab" _blank click pytorch-notebook "https://hub.docker.com/r/pangeo/pytorch-notebook" "Open this in a new tab" _blank click ml-notebook "https://hub.docker.com/r/pangeo/ml-notebook" "Open this in a new tab" _blank
 ```